alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Why is `_repo.Save(user)` inside `Match`?
 `Save` is `I/O` and often fails via `exceptions` (DB/network outages, timeouts).
 Here we let infra exceptions bubble and assume boundary handlers translate/log them; `Result` is for expected failures.
 If you want uniform composition, bridge repo/client exceptions into `Result`.

-We're using C# as a language-vehicle to show how `Result` can be integrated, but, I'm not advocating you should just start adding it everywhere.
-So, I don't want to get into the weeds for how to shoe-horn an FP paradigm into a procedural language.
+I’m using C# as the vehicle to show how `Result` fits into typical application code — not as a call to turn C# into Haskell.

 ### Async: the `Task<Result<...>>` nesting weirdness